 The sense of "feeling warmer" when the air temperatures are the same means your body is experiencing a faster rate of total heat input on the sunny day than the cloudy day.

-The additional heat comes from the absorption of more shortwave radiation on a sunny day than on a cloudy day.
+The additional heat comes from absorbing more shortwave radiation on a sunny day than on a cloudy day.

 It's that simple!